-Treatment path with a consistent and compelling relationship between the disorder, the treatment, and the specified outcome.
+What Works Cognitive behavioral therapy (CBT) with exposure and response prevention (ERP) Treatment path with a consistent and compelling relationship between the disorder, the treatment, and the specified outcome.
 Combines training with exposure and preventing the accompanying response.
-Individual CBT that includes a focus on family involvement.
+Family-focused individual CBT Individual CBT that includes a focus on family involvement.
 It should be noted that the distinction of family focused here is meant to imply a format for treatment delivery.
-Clomipramine: Approved for children aged ten and older.
+Serotonin reuptake inhibitors (SRIs) Clomipramine: Approved for children aged ten and older.
 Recommend periodic electrocardiographic (ECG) monitoring.
-Fluoxetine (Prozac): Approved for children aged eight and older Sertraline (Zoloft): Approved for children aged six and older Fluvoxamine (Luvox): Approved for children aged eight and older Studies show promising results but there have only been a small number of studies.
+Selective serotonin reuptake inhibitors (SSRIs) Fluoxetine (Prozac): Approved for children aged eight and older Sertraline (Zoloft): Approved for children aged six and older Fluvoxamine (Luvox): Approved for children aged eight and older What Seems to Work Family focused group CBT Studies show promising results but there have only been a small number of studies.
 However, each study addresses complex comorbidity and issues impacting community-based treatment.
-Systematic controlled studies have not been conducted using these approaches.
-Results show preliminary support for telephone CBT and web-camera CBT.
+Not Adequately Tested CBT without ERP Psychodynamic therapy Client-centered therapy Systematic controlled studies have not been conducted using these approaches.
+Technology-based CBT Results show preliminary support for telephone CBT and web-camera CBT.
 Although these results are encouraging, caution must be taken due to the small sample sizes and lack of active control groups.
-Antibiotic treatments are only indicated when the presence of an autoimmune or strep-infection has been confirmed and coincided with onset or increased severity of obsessive-compulsive disorder symptoms (PANDAS).
-Herbs, such as St. John's Wort, have not been rigorously tested and are not FDA approved.
+What Does Not Work Antibiotic treatments Antibiotic treatments are only indicated when the presence of an autoimmune or strep-infection has been confirmed and coincided with onset or increased severity of obsessive-compulsive disorder symptoms (PANDAS).
+Herbal therapies Herbs, such as St. John's Wort, have not been rigorously tested and are not FDA approved.
 In some instances, herbal remedies may make symptoms worse or interfere with medications.